 travel to or from countries outside the Nordic region/Baltic states.

-travel which is a part of the applicant’s formal studies
+travel as part of the applicant’s degree programme

 corporate or business travel